GaMerijn2/GaMerijn2/README.md

 # 🎮 Welcome to My GitHub Profile!

 ## 👨‍💻 About Me
 Hello!
-I'm [Your Name], a passionate game developer who loves creating immersive experiences.
-I specialize in [mention your specialties, e.g., Unity, Unreal Engine, 2D/3D game design, etc.].
-My goal is to push the boundaries of gameplay and storytelling.
+I'm Merijn, a game developer who loves creating games.
+I specialize in Unity and C#.
+I currently study at Media College Amsterdam.
+My goal is to make enjoyable and fun games for everyone.

 ## 🚀 Technologies & Tools
 - **Languages:** C#, C++, Python, JavaScript